spencerahill/aospy/docs/index.rst

 aospy: automated climate data analysis and management
 #####################################################

-**aospy** is an open source Python package for automating your computations that use gridded climate and weather data (namely data stored as netCDF files) and the management of the results of those computations.
+**aospy** (pronounced A - O - S - py) is an open source Python package for automating your computations that use gridded climate and weather data (namely data stored as netCDF files) and the management of the results of those computations.

 aospy enables firing off multiple calculations in parallel using the permutation of an arbitrary number of climate models, simulations,